 via environment-specific APIs.
 This way, we are only changing a synchronous behavior to an asynchronous one.
-Hence, the thought of multithreaded architecture becomes highly useful, and HTML5 provides the web workers spec as an excellent alternative.
+Hence, the thought of multithreaded architecture becomes highly useful, and HTML5 provides the Web Workers spec as an excellent alternative.

 This article describes the problems with single-threaded operations and how to implement, for example, parallelism/concurrency, to alleviate these problems by using the Web Workers API.

-One of the flaws of a single-threaded application emerges from building a heavy application that is CPU intensive.
+One of the biggest flaws of a single-threaded application emerges from building a heavy application that is CPU intensive.
 Examples include processing large arrays, background I/O, and rendering a large sum of data from a server.
 When we see a function execution hindering the following function from executing for a few seconds, wait because a single thread is handling a blocking process.

 Later in this article, we will create this error and fix it using what we learn here.